Bhimbor Deori

-Bhimbor Deori (16 May 1903 – 30 November 1947) was an Indian tribal leader belonging to the Deori tribe from the state of Assam.
+Bhimbor Deori (Assamese: ভীমবৰ দেওৰী;16 May 1903 – 30 November 1947) was an Indian tribal leader,lawyer,politician belonging to the Deori tribe from the state of Assam.

 Deori was one of the main architects of the “Khasi Darbar Hall Resolutions” created on 21–23 March 1945.
 In these resolutions, indigenous leaders of different ethnic identities resolved to restore their independent homelands against what they termed Indian occupation.